 Time for a Change

 It wasn’t until his dad passed away suddenly from a heart attack in 2017 that Brian, weighing 326 pounds, realized he had to do something.
 He met with his doctor, and after reviewing his bloodwork and talking to his doctor’s daughter, who had weight-loss surgery, he was convinced surgery was the right next move.
-"My physician’s daughter had surgery by Dr. Melissa Bagloo, who leads Valley’s Center for Bariatric Surgery and Weight-Loss Management, so if he trusted that doctor for his daughter, I knew she was the right one for me.
+"My physician’s daughter had surgery by Valley's bariatric surgeon who leads Valley’s Center for Bariatric Surgery and Weight-Loss Management, so if he trusted that doctor for his daughter, I knew she was the right one for me.
 I looked at him and said, 'let's do this,' and the decision was made."

 The Surgery that Saved Him